UserPlayTor/Sight-Browser/README.md

-Sight Browser is a lightweight browser with unique features.
+| Sight Browser is a lightweight browser with unique features.
-Version : beta 1.0
+| Version : beta 1.0
-Still a prototype.
+| Still a prototype.
+| Android Version Has been realeased.